JumpingKeyCaps/LCDify/README.md

 ---

 ## Project Philosophy
-LCDify isn't a toy filter—it's a **media engine**.
-It prioritizes technical efficiency and visual authenticity, giving developers and creators a robust tool to generate retro-digital aesthetics without the overhead of software-based rendering.
+LCDify isn't a toy filter, it's a **GPU media processing** exploration.
+Prioritizes technical efficiency and visual authenticity, giving developers a robust tool to generate retro-digital aesthetics without the overhead of software-based rendering.

 The shader prioritizes visual authenticity (fidelity to original hardware) while offering the flexibility needed for modern creative projects.